-13. Income Recognition
+A. Income Recognition

-- (1) Income from non-performing assets is not recognised on accrual basis but it is to be booked only when it is actually received.
-Once an account is classified as NPA, the entire interest accrued and credited to income account in the past periods, must be reversed to the extent it remains unrealised. - (2) A RRB should not take to the Income account interest on non-performing assets.
+61. A bank may recognise income on accrual basis only in respect of credit facilities which are classified as 'standard'.
+62. For credit facilities which are not classified as 'standard', including those guaranteed by Government, income shall be recognized on actual receipt basis i.e. cash basis.
+63. Once an account is classified as NPA, the entire interest accrued and credited to income account in the past periods, must be reversed to the extent it remains unrealised.
+64. A bank should not take to the Income account interest on non-performing assets.
 Non-booking of interest on non-performing assets is prudent internal accounting practice to avoid inflation of income by addition of interest which is not likely to be realised.
-It does not in any way affect the right of the RRB to recover the full interest due from the borrowers in due course.
-In other words, it should not be construed in any manner as waiver of interest due from the borrowers. - (3) Notwithstanding sub-paragraph (2), interest on advances against Term Deposits, National Savings Certificates (NSCs), Kisan Vikas Patras (KVPs) and life insurance policies may be taken to income account on the due date, provided adequate margin is available in the accounts. - (4) In cases of loans where moratorium has been granted for repayment of interest, income may be recognised on accrual basis for accounts which continue to be classified as 'standard'.
-This shall be evaluated against the definition of 'restructuring' provided in Reserve Bank of India (Regional Rural Banks - Resolution of Stressed Assets) Directions, 2025. - (5) In the absence of a clear agreement between the RRB and the borrower for the purpose, the RRB should adopt an accounting principle and exercise the right of appropriation of recoveries in a uniform and consistent manner. - (6) If loans with moratorium on payment of interest (permitted at the time of sanction of the loan) become NPA after the moratorium period is over, the capitalized interest corresponding to the interest accrued during such moratorium period need not be reversed.
+It does not in any way affect the right of the bank to recover the full interest due from the borrowers in due course.
+In other words, it should not be construed in any manner as waiver of interest due from the borrowers.
+65. Notwithstanding paragraph 64, interest on advances against Term Deposits, NSCs, KVPs and life insurance policies may be taken to income account on the due date, provided adequate margin is available in the accounts.
+66. In cases of loans where moratorium has been granted for repayment of interest, income may be recognised on accrual basis for accounts which continue to be classified as 'standard'.
+This shall be evaluated against the definition of 'restructuring' provided in the [Reserve Bank of India \(Regional Rural Banks - Resolution of Stressed Assets\) Directions, 2025](#).
+67. In the absence of a clear agreement between the bank and the borrower for the purpose, the bank should adopt an accounting principle and exercise the right of appropriation of recoveries in a uniform and consistent manner.
+68. If loans with moratorium on payment of interest (permitted at the time of sanction of the loan) become NPA after the moratorium period is over, the capitalized interest corresponding to the interest accrued during such moratorium period need not be reversed.